This is the multi-page printable view of this section. Click here to print.

 In the Kubernetes API, Pods have both a specification and an actual status.
 The status for a Pod object consists of a set of Pod conditions.
 You can also inject custom readiness information into the condition data for a Pod, if that is useful to your application.

-A given Pod (as defined by a UID) is never "rescheduled" to a different node; instead, that Pod can be replaced by a new, near-identical Pod, with even the same name if desired, but with a different UID.
+A given Pod (as defined by a UID) is never "rescheduled" to a different node; instead, that Pod can be replaced by a new, near-identical Pod.
+If you make a replacement Pod, it can even have same name (as in .metadata.name) that the old Pod had, but the replacement would have a different .metadata.uid from the old Pod.

 When something is said to have the same lifetime as a Pod, such as a volume, that means that the thing exists as long as that specific Pod (with that exact UID) exists.
 If that Pod is deleted for any reason, and even if an identical replacement is created, the related thing (a volume, in this example) is also destroyed and created anew.

-A multi-container Pod that contains a file puller and a web server that uses a persistent volume for shared storage between the containers.
+A multi-container Pod that contains a file puller sidecar and a web server.
+The Pod uses an ephemeral emptyDir volume for shared storage between the containers.

 Pod phase